smartadserver/Unity-MobileSDK-Adapter/Documentation/index.md

 ## 2. Integration

-If you you are looking for help to integrate the current _Unity Adapter_ into your project or to load and display an ad, you can find more informations into the integration guide.
+If you are looking for help to integrate the current _Unity Adapter_ into your project or to load and display an ad, you can find more informations into the integration guide.

 > [Integration guide](integration.md)